Where is Lee Carsley now?

 He proved to be extremely successful in the role and won the Championship Manager of the Month award in only his second month at the club.

-Never entirely comfortable in the managerial hot seat, Carsley returned to his academy role when Brentford appointed Dean Smith as their new manager.
+Never entirely comfortable in the managerial hot seat, he returned to his academy role when Brentford appointed Dean Smith as their new manager.

 Although Carsley had agreed to stay on for a month as part of a handover for Dean Smith, he left the club a week after Smith was appointed stating that his ‘work with the club had been done’.

-After a successful season at Man City where his side won the northern league and reached the FA Youth Cup final, Carsley left in June 2017 for his current role at former side Birmingham City as their head professional development coach.
+After a successful season at Man City where his side won the northern league title and reached the FA Youth Cup final, Carsley left in June 2017 when he joined former side Birmingham City as their head professional development coach.

 Following the sacking of Birmingham City manager Harry Redknapp in September 2017 after five Championship defeats in a row, Carsley took charge of first-team affairs as caretaker manager.

-When Birmingham bought in Steve Cotterill as manager in October 2017 he immediately appointed Carsley in his current role as the team’s assistant manager but the pair left six months later after a poor run of results.
+When Birmingham bought in Steve Cotterill as manager in October 2017 he immediately appointed Carsley as the team’s assistant manager but the pair left six months later after a poor run of results.